MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-interactive-experience-dashboards.md

  > [!div class="mx-imgBorder"]
  > ![Change color in the dashboard](media/edit-color.png "Change color in the dashboard")

-When the **Modify List Value** dialog box opens, enter the hexidecimal color code, such as #800000 shown here:
+When the **Modify List Value** dialog box opens, enter the hexadecimal color code, such as #800000 shown here:

  ![Modify the dashboard color](media/modify-color.png "Modify the dashboard color")